z-q-ying/stackline-fullstack-assessment/README.md

   - Updated the API fetch to filter subcategories by the selected category.
   - Added an "All Subcategories" option to the dropdown for easy resetting.
   - Added logic to automatically clear the subcategory when the main category changes.
-  - Fixed UI state issues to ensure dropdowns visually reset correctly.
+  - Used a `resetKey` to force the Category dropdown to visually reset when clicking "Clear Filters".

 ### [Functionality] Unconfigured Image Host
 - **Issue**: Images sourced from `images-na.ssl-images-amazon.com` failed to load due to missing domain configuration.